JoshAshby/pyRedisORM/docs/index.rst

     :alt: Number of PyPI downloads

 RedisORM is just a quick and simple little Key-Value group to Python Object mapper that makes it easier to have somewhat more complex structures in Redis.
-While a similar structure could be achived by using a Redis hash, this module also allows for lists and future support for Redis Sets and other data structures will come, making this more featureful then basic hashs.
+While a similar structure could be achieved by using a Redis hash, this module also allows for lists and future support for Redis data structures is hopefully planed, making this more helpful than basic hashs.

 There is a small test suite provided.
-It requires an actuall Redis install that is up and running.
+It requires an actual Redis install that is up and running.
 If you want too change the address then please take a look in the test directory.
 The tests are automatically ran each commit, thanks to `travis-ci.org <http://travis-ci.org>`__ and coverage is provided by